 Now we need to match our rhetoric with action.
 We must match their ambition with our ability and willingness to change.
 We need to start a genuine discussion on EU absorption capacity and internal reform.
 This is already long overdue.
 These states will be ready to join, and we must be ready too.
 Kicking the can further down the road will not solve anything.

+That will require all of us to keep this discussion high on our agendas in the upcoming mandate.
+It will then be up to each candidate country to continue working hard to comply with the accession criteria.
+And genuine efforts must be made to solve all outstanding bilateral disputes.
 Of course, each candidate country will be required to follow their own path.
 We cannot cut corners, but my appeal here is that we need to be ready.
 If we leave everybody pending then we shouldn’t be surprised if the vacuum we leave behind is filled by someone else.

 Enlargements leads to more strategic autonomy, as does a budget which is fit for purpose.